 Proposition 2 provides a precise characterization of the distribution of employment conditional on the current number of jobs.
 Kemp (1998) calls φ the "absorption distribution" and describes several environments where it may arise, including an unrelated birth-death process.
 Her characterization of the moment generating function for the absorption distribution is critical for many of our results.
 The assumption that a newly unemployed worker takes the oldest available vacancy affects our exact characterization of the employment distribution.
 As a vacancy ages, we learn that it is unable to match with a growing fraction of the workforce-all those who have experienced an unemployment spell since the job entered-which implies the vacancy is less likely to be able to match in the future.
 This has a quantitatively small effect on the employment distribution in the cases we have studied.
 For example, consider an economy with no aggregate shocks, so whenever a job exits, a new one immediately enters.
 Suppose that as soon as a filled job exits, the newly unemployed worker takes the youngest vacancy with which she can match.
-After that, a new job enters and hires the unemployed worker worker with the shortest unemployment duration.
-Let there be L = 1000 workers and M = 968 jobs (except in the instant after a job exits).
-Also set x = 0.9806, so the average job can hire $\alpha = L(1 - x) = 19.4$ workers.3 If workers take the oldest available job and firms hire the longest-term unemployed worker, the average unemployment rate is 5.374 percent with a standard deviation of 0.341 percent, as can be confirmed directly from equation (2).
+After that, a new job enters and hires the unemployed worker with the shortest unemployment duration.
+Let there be L = 1000 workers and M = 968jobs (except in the instant after a job exits).
+Also set x = 0.9806, so the average job can hire $\alpha = L(1-x) = 19.4$ workers.3 If workers take the oldest available job and firms $^{^{3}}$ We argue in Section 5 that an appropriately scaled version of these values is consistent with the average hire the longest-term unemployed worker, the average unemployment rate is 5.374 percent with a standard deviation of 0.341 percent, as can be confirmed directly from equation (2).
 Monte Carlo simulations show that the alternative assumption raises the unemployment rate by 0.014 percentage points and has no effect on the standard deviation.
 This difference is quantitatively irrelevant.

-3We argue in Section 5 that an appropriately scaled version of these values is consistent with the average unemployment and vacancy rates in the U.S. economy.
+3.4.
+Worker Flows We next use the matching algorithm to find the probability that the entry of a job allows an unemployed worker to find a job.
+PROPOSITION 3.
+The probability that the entry of a new job leads to an unemployed worker finding a job when there are already E employed workers and M jobs is $$\Pi^{UE}(E,M) = 1 - x^{L-E}.$$ (3) unemployment and vacancy rates in the U.S. economy.
 Moreover, the results we report in this paragraph are nearly unchanged in an economy that is ten times larger, with L = 10,000 workers, M = 9680 jobs, and x = 0.99806, so $\alpha = 19.4$.
+Proof of Proposition 3.
+The entry of a new job leads to an unemployed worker finding a job if the new job can match with one of the unemployed workers, with probability $1 - x^U$, where U = L - E is the number of unemployed workers.
+The expression for the probability that the exit of a job causes an employed to become unemployed is almost as simple but somewhat more cumbersome to derive.
+PROPOSITION 4.
+The probability that the exit of job j causes an employed worker to become unemployed when there are already E employed workers and M jobs is $$\Pi_j^{EU}(E,M) = \frac{x^{-E} - 1}{x^{-M} - 1}.$$ (4) The proof is in Appendix A.